 - De-escalation and Cooperation: Recognition of mutual benefits leads to new technology competition norms and agreements.

-- Fragmented Tech Ecosystems: Emergence of parallel technologies and standards, resulting in a more divided global technology landscape.
+- Fragmented Tech Ecosystems: Emergence of f US-led, China-led, and EU-led technology ecosystems, resulting in a divided global technology landscape.

 Conclusion: Navigating the Future of Global Technology